 Blue emergency call boxes are located at the main entrances of Treadaway, Chaminade, Marian, Dougherty, Lourdes, John Donohoo, and Adele Halls, as well as at the east side of the University Center.
-Other locations include: parking lots B, M, N, O, R and V. The blue emergency call box will directly contact the University

-Police Department.
-The blue emergency call box's telephone system is a part of an on-going effort to make the University Police Department more accessible.
+Other locations include: parking lots B, M, N, O, R and V. The blue emergency call box will directly contact the University Police Department.
+The blue emergency call box's telephone system is a part of an on-going effort to make the University Police Department more accessible and allows for another form of keeping the community safe.